Madhavaprasath23/Awesome-Mamba-Papers-On-Medical-Domain/Readme.md

 ## Cite the paper

-if you found this repo / paper use full cite them as given below thank you
+if you found this repo / paper, cite them as given below.
+Thank you

 ```
 @misc{bansal2024comprehensivesurveymambaarchitectures,